-- Launch an in-store blog with the articles that are interesting to your target audience
+- Launch an in-store blog with articles that are interesting to your target audience

-- Start link building (guest posting, adding your website to catalogues, answering users’ questions on Quora and similar platforms, writing on forums)
+- Start link building (guest posting, adding your website to catalogs, answering users’ questions on Quora and similar platforms, writing on forums)

 Now you know why your website is not showing up on Google, and, what’s more – you know how to turn this situation around.
 Follow our checklist, and enjoy the improved performance of your online store!